Profit Maximization Using Total Cost and Total Revenue Curves

 How Total Revenue and Total Cost Curves Interact

 Visually, this can be illustrated using the total revenue and total cost curves.
-The total revenue curve rises as output increases, but its slope depends on the firm’s pricing power.
+Consider this: the total revenue curve rises as output increases, but its slope depends on the firm’s pricing power.
 In contrast, the total cost curve initially rises slowly, then steepens as production expands.
 The vertical distance between the two curves at any given output level represents the firm’s profit.
 The widest gap between the curves indicates the maximum profit.

 The Role of Marginal Analysis in Profit Maximization